eaasi/user-handbook/source/api/eaas.rst

   :status 400: No Environment with the specified UUID found :>json object networking: a nested JSON object literal describing the Environment's emulated networking capabilities :>json nested,boolean enableInternet: Indicates if the Environment is allowed to connect to the live internet (can only be "true" if ``networkEnabled`` is also "true")
-  :>json nested,boolean serverMode: *EaaS feature not yet implemented in EaaSI nodes* :>json nested,boolean localServerMode: *EaaS feature not yet implemented in EaaSI nodes* :>json nested,boolean enableSocks: *EaaS feature not yet implemented in EaaSI nodes* :>json nested,boolean connectEnvs: *EaaS feature not yet implemented in EaaSI nodes* :>json string parentEnvId: If the Environment is a :term:`derivative`, this references the unique ID (UUID) of the base Environment this derivative was directly saved from
+  :>json nested,boolean serverMode: *EaaS feature not yet implemented in EAASI nodes* :>json nested,boolean localServerMode: *EaaS feature not yet implemented in EAASI nodes* :>json nested,boolean enableSocks: *EaaS feature not yet implemented in EAASI nodes* :>json nested,boolean connectEnvs: *EaaS feature not yet implemented in EAASI nodes* :>json string parentEnvId: If the Environment is a :term:`derivative`, this references the unique ID (UUID) of the base Environment this derivative was directly saved from
   :>json string envId: Unique ID (UUID) for the Environment resource :>json string title: Human-readable name for the Environment resource